 Facebook Logo

 The logo became more friendly.
 This was manifested primarily in reducing the letters, which became lower than before.
 Another significant innovation is the appearance of rounded shapes for the letters “a,” “o,” “e,” “c,” and “b.”
-The central cutout of these letters looks like a perfect circle.
+The central cutout of these letters appears to be a perfect circle.
 The second change concerns the diagonal cut at the top of the vertical strokes of the letters “k” and “b,” as well as on the crossbar of the letter “f.”
 It became more pronounced and deeper.
 The font became somewhat thinner but remained bold.
 The color lost its cobalt shade and became sky blue.
-This version of the emblem acquired the most important quality for a social network – friendliness.
+This version of the emblem acquired the most important quality for a social network: friendliness.

 Font and Colors